How do I register my child for school?

 Children are registered directly at the school site.
 If you are registering more than one child, it is necessary to provide each school site all of the documents required for registration.
 Questions or concerns may be directed to the school principal at each school.
 In the summer, you should contact the District Superintendent's Office.

-What information do I need to bring to register my child?
+What information do I need to bring to complete my child's registration?

 The following original documents are currently required for student registration in the Reed Union School District: